MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ## Using encryption tools

 PlayReady supports the ISO IEC common encryption standard.
-This process is the same as described in [Basic encryption and licensing process](../Overview/simple-end-to-end-system.md#basicprocess), except headers will be included for other DRMs – each as the payload of the Protection System Specific Header (‘pssh’) box, identified by that DRM’s SystemID.
+This process is the same as described in [Basic encryption and licensing process](../Overview/simple-end-to-end-system.md#basicprocess), except headers will be included for other DRMs &mdash; each as the payload of the Protection System Specific Header (‘pssh’) box, identified by that DRM’s SystemID.
 All those headers will have their own syntax that designates the KIDs or the information required to ultimately access the content keys.
 And the content keys for this asset are going to be the same for all the DRMs.

 ![Common Encryption Diagram](../images/common_encryption_diagram.png)

 ## Using encryption keys

 There are many different ways to encrypt your assets.
-The simplest one to the most sophisticated one depends on how much complexity you want to bring in the system and what the needs of the service are.
+The simplest one to the most sophisticated one depends on how much complexity you want to design in the system and what the needs of the service are.

 Let's take for example, an adaptive streaming asset, as shown in the figure below.
 It has four different video qualities, one audio track, and one subtitle track.
 It is encoded in segmented MP4 files, with segments of 2.0 seconds each.
-It is one asset that is served in multiple different formats depending on what the client would prefer to play back.
+It is one asset that is served in multiple formats depending on what the client would prefer to play back.
 Smooth Streaming, HLS, and DASH are the most common variants.
 During playback, the client (the video player) is going to successively download the segments of the asset over the network, selecting for each playback time the video segment from the adequate video track, in order to keep playback quality as high as possible, given the constraints of the network bandwidth, the playback speed, and other limited resources like the player capabilities.
 This logic is known as adaptive streaming playback, governed by some heuristics rules implemented in the player.

 ![Content Assets and Playback](../images/content_assets_and_playback.png)

 ### Encrypting the asset with just one key

-The simplest way to encrypt these assets would be to use a single content key to encrypt everything (typically subtitles are not encrypted - it's not against any rule, but they are usually kept in the clear).
+The simplest way to encrypt these assets would be to use a single content key to encrypt everything (typically subtitles are not encrypted &mdash; it's not against any rule, but they are usually kept in the clear).
 Using one content key makes life easy for the License Server because the License Server has to deliver one key {KID, CK}.
 This key would typically be acquired by the client before playback occurred.

 ![Content Assets and Encryption Keys (I)](../images/assets_and_encryption_keys_1.png)